romnn/microgpusim/WIP.md

 DONE:

+- DONE: exec driven: refactor the dfs to use a visited hash set + jump back branch stack
+- DONE: exec driven: ensure allocations are aligned! (otherwise that can negatively impact access performance)
 - DONE: add simple command to xtask to query cuda devices (to be replacing the python script)
 - DONE: implement a more faithful L2 pre-fill on CUDA memcopies
 - DONE: inject the current kernel ids to actually implement per kernel stats